Table of Contents

 Thanks to all this information displayed on a single dashboard, your report is greatly enhanced and backed with accurate information for you to make sound decisions.
 It becomes easier to implement a solid and operation-sensitive management plan.

-Visual investors business report example
+2. Visual investor's business report layout

 **click to enlarge**